thanakritfluk/Destiny-Draw/README.md

 # Destiny-Draw

-*for accessing DestinyDraw.jar, click the DestinyDraw folder.
+*For accessing DestinyDraw.jar, click the DestinyDraw folder.

 *For accessing source code, click the DestinyDrawSrc folder.